-It is useful to understand the proportion of variable costs in a business, since a high proportion means that a business can continue to function at a relatively low revenue level.
-Conversely, a high proportion of fixed costs requires that a business maintain a high revenue level in order to stay in business.
+It is useful to understand the proportion of variable costs in a business, since a high proportion means that a business can continue to function at a relatively low sales level.
+Conversely, a high proportion of fixed costs requires that a business maintain a high sales level in order to stay in business.

 Here are a number of examples of variable costs, all in a production setting:

 Piece rate labor.
 This is the amount paid to workers for every unit completed (note: direct labor is frequently not a variable cost, since a minimum number of people are needed to staff the production area; this makes it a fixed cost).

 Production supplies.
 Things like machinery oil are consumed based on the amount of machinery usage, so these costs vary with production volume.

 Billable staff wages.
 If a company bills out the time of its employees, and those employees are only paid if they work billable hours, then this is a variable cost.
 However, if they are paid salaries (where they are paid no matter how many hours they work), then this is a fixed cost.

 Commissions.
 Salespeople are paid a commission only if they sell products or services, so this is clearly a variable cost.